Skip to main content

 Germany , Hamburg

-Soltauer Ring - how large housing estates are being made fit for the future
+Soltauer Ring - How large residential developments are being made fit for the future

-A lack of building space and resource consumption have led to a rethink in the construction industry: "Preservation instead of demolition" is the new maxim and with it the question: How can existing buildings be treated in a more sustainable way and how can they continue to be used in a contemporary way?
-Post-war buildings in particular characterise the picture in major cities such as Hamburg.
-Around half of the housing stock in the Hanseatic city was newly built after the Second World War between the 1950s and 1970s.
+A lack of building land and resource consumption have led to a rethink in the construction industry: "Preserve instead of demolish" is the new motto, and with it the question: How can existing buildings be managed more sustainably and reused in a contemporary way?
+Post-war buildings, in particular, dominate the landscape in major cities like Hamburg.
+Around half of the housing stock in the Hanseatic city was newly built after the Second World War, between the 1950s and 1970s.

 Soltauer Ring